Eight weeks. Online. Built to make it possible.

 Four components, four kinds of learning.

 Pre-work engagement, lab workbooks, weekly discussions, and weekly quizzes.
-Full detail with examples is in the syllabus.
+Full breakdown, weights, and grading scale are in the syllabus.

 Three deadlines, every week.